 Inflatable life jackets are less bulky than traditional life jackets and more comfortable to wear.
 When not inflated, the bladder is compact and lightweight.
 Inflatables come in a variety of performance ratings.
 Many are USCG approved while some carry European certifications instead.
 The specific USCG rating of life jacket is determined by characteristics such as its amount of buoyancy, in-water performance and type of inflation mechanism.

-Advantages of Inflatable Life Jackets:
+Advantages of Inflatable PFD:

 - High visibility when inflated

 - Ability to have an integrated strobe light, spray hood, and AIS locating device inside the PFD’s housing

 - Turns most wearers face-up faster than traditional life jackets

 - Some will keep most unconscious users face up

 - More comfortable than foam life jackets, and more likely to be worn

 - USCG does not recommended for children under 16 or people under 80 lbs

 - Need to keep rearming kits on board